-There is SO much history to explore in Charleston, and a great place to visit is the Aiken Rhett House, built by a merchant in 1820.
+There is SO much history to explore in Charleston, and a great place to visit is the Aiken Rhett House Museum, built by a merchant in 1820.

 So why is Aiken Rhett House a historically significant part of history?
 Well, it's nationally significant as one of the best preserved townhouse complexes in the entire nation.
 Even more excited to visit?

-From it's 1820 beginnings, the Aiken Rhett House was expanded in the 1830s, and again int he 1850s.
+From it's 1820 beginnings, the Aiken-Rhett House Museum was expanded in the 1830s, and again int he 1850s.
 During your self-guided tour of the house you can explore the main house, as well as the outbuildings, its kitchen, carriage block and even original slave quarters.

 Many dependency buildings in Charleston were actually demolished or adapted, and these Aiken-Rhett slave quarters are still virtually untouched since the 1850s, with the original paint, floors and fixtures.